nuprl/retic_performance/gm-pepm-2018/talk/README.md

  code, so Reticulated has an "outside world" problem like we've just discussed.

-As a concrete example, here is a typed Reticulated function that computes the taxi-cab distance from a point to the origin.
+As a concrete example, here is a typed Reticulated function that computes the Manhattan distance from a point to the origin.
-If we call this function with a tuple of integers, then all goes well and it returns an integer.
+If we call this function with a pair of integers, then all goes well and it returns an integer.
-If we call this function with something that is not a tuple, then Reticulated raises a tag error before entering the body of the function.
+If we call this function with something that is not a pair, then Reticulated raises a tag error before entering the body of the function.
-And if we call the function with a tuple that contains a string, then Reticulated raises a tag error on the line where it tries to extract an integer from the pair.
+And if we call the function with a pair that contains a string, then Reticulated raises a tag error on the line where it tries to extract an integer from the pair.